keypom/keypom-docs/docs/TrialAccounts/offboarding.md

 4. Once your trial is over, a modal pops up with options for onboarding.
 5. Click the desired option (such as MyNEARWallet) and get redirected.
 6. Offboard with the app and get a new private key based on the option you chose (seedphrase, biometrics etc.)
-7. You're now a full, unrestricted NEAR account that can interact with the rest of the ecosystem.
+7. The trial account has now been converted into a full, unrestricted NEAR account that can interact with the rest of the ecosystem.

-In this tutorial, you'll learn how to easily support offboarding using the official linkdrop standard.

 <p align="center">
   <img src={require("/static/img/docs/trial-accounts/trial-over-guestbook.png").default} width="60%" height="15%" alt="ticketing"/>